What Should I Do With My Tax Refund?

 The snowball approach is paying off the smallest debt first, regardless of interest rate.
 This method seems to make people feel better because they can see progress from paying off a smaller bill and it keeps them motivated.

 What’s Next for My Tax Refund?
-Your Emergency Fund
+Emergency Savings

-Duo and Trey agree that a good next step for your tax refund may be to bolster your emergency fund.
-Keeping your money in a cash equivalent investment, such as a money market fund, or in high-yield savings, may be something clients want to consider, especially now.
+A good next step for your tax refund may be to bolster your emergency fund.
+Keeping your money in a cash-equivalent investment, such as a money market fund, or in high-yield savings may be something clients want to consider, especially now.

 Many use the cyclically adjusted price-to-earnings (CAPE) ratio, which has one of the best historical track records when forecasting the stock market’s 10-year real total return.
-Its current valuation level is higher than 95% of monthly readings since 1881.³
+Its current valuation level is the second-highest reading since 1881.³

 What Else Can I Do With My Tax Refund?
 Invest in the Future